miladjafary/JavaNetworkGame/README.md

 mvn install -PgameServer
 java -jar game-server.jar 4040
 ```
-- **player-client.jar**: this package will be used for connecting to the running game server.
+- **game-client.jar**: this package will be used for connecting to the running game server.
 It will accept
 "PlayerName", "GameServerHost", "GameServerPort" as inputs and then It will try to connect to the game server and
 register player as "PlayerName".
 Run bellow commands for creating this package
 ```
-mvn install -PplayerClient
+mvn install -PgameClient
-java -jar player-client.jar Elena localhost 4040
+java -jar game-client.jar Elena localhost 4040
 ```